Business, Exercise Science, Engineering & Creative Industries

 As a resident in ISA housing you will have the opportunity to experience aspects of the Australian lifestyle that are inaccessible to the average visitor to Brisbane.
 Step out your door to explore not only your campus, but also the unique neighborhoods, local markets, and city happenings that will have you feeling right at home in no time.
 With an open and adaptable mind, the experience of living in another culture can be highly rewarding.

 Housing is provided on all ISA programs in Australia at an additional cost.
-Apartment accommodation ranges between $4,250-$5,600, without meals (subject to change).
+Apartment accommodation starts at $6,775 (estimated and subject to change).
 We strive to match your housing preferences with our available accommodation; however, housing preference requests cannot be guaranteed.

 Apartment Without Meals